Sunrise Over Sea

-Sunrise Over Sea is the third studio album by Australian band, the John Butler Trio.
+Sunrise Over Sea is the third studio album by Australian band the John Butler Trio.
 It was released in March 2004.

 Conception and production

-In late 2003, John Butler entered Woodstock Studios in Melbourne owned by Joe Camilleri, the leader of Jo Jo Zep & The Falcons and the Black Sorrows.
+In late 2003, John Butler entered Woodstock Studios in Melbourne, which is owned by Joe Camilleri, the leader of Jo Jo Zep & The Falcons and the Black Sorrows.
 He had a new band consisting of percussionist Nicky Bomba and upright-bass player Shannon Birchall.
-This would be Bomba's only recording with the Trio (having returned to his own reggae band) until 2010's April Uprising.
-The sound engineer for this production was Robin Mai.
+This would be Bomba's only recording with the Trio (having returned to his own reggae band) until April Uprising (2010) The sound engineer for this production was Robin Mai.

 John Butler told the Australian edition of Rolling Stone published in April 2004 that he wanted greater freedom to pursue his vision.
 "Essentially what I learnt out of this process was, more so than ever, I'm the keeper of the music.
 I have the intuition and the foresight to pick the right players to my music.
 I've learned it's not always about having the same players for five, six or 10 years, it’s having the right chemistry for these songs at this time.
 Some of my favourite Jimi Hendrix music is off-the-cuff stuff with Band of Gypsys."

 The title Sunrise Over Sea is probably a reference to his home in Byron Bay, which is one of the most easterly points in Australia and therefore one of the first points to see the sunrise.
 It is also part of the lyrics to the song "Peaches & Cream."

 All the songs on the album were written, arranged and produced by John Butler, except for "What You Want" where the string section was arranged by Shannon Birchall and John Butler and was scored and conducted by Shannon Birchall.